 Any comment that is off topic

-By submitting User Content, you understand that (xxx) has the right to retain your User Content for a commercially reasonable period of time for back-up, archival, or audit purposes after you remove of delete your User Content from the Service or after termination or deactivation of your account.
-Furthermore, you understand and agree that (xxx) may retain but not display, distribute, continue to use, reproduce, modify, create derivative works or perform, server copies of your User Content that have been removed of deleted except User Content that other users have stored or shared through (xxx).
+By submitting User Content, you understand that M2Mrgs apps, Inc. has the right to retain your User Content for a commercially reasonable period of time for back-up, archival, or audit purposes after you remove of delete your User Content from the Service or after termination or deactivation of your account.
+Furthermore, you understand and agree that M2Mrgs apps, Inc. may retain but not display, distribute, continue to use, reproduce, modify, create derivative works or perform, server copies of your User Content that have been removed of deleted except User Content that other users have stored or shared through Sympies.

 Your feedback is always welcome!
 By leaving feedbacks, comments and other ideas, you agree that we are free to use them without restrictions or any compensation to you.